-Due to the fact that the majority of the energy you’re consuming during a fat fast originates from fats, your body initiates lipolysis and begins utilizing fat stores for energy.
+Since the majority of the energy you’re consuming during a fat fast originates from fats, your body initiates lipolysis and begins utilizing fat stores for energy.

 However, this doesn’t indicate that traditional fat fasting isn’t beneficial.
-Rather, it just suggests that if you consume a little more protein and a touch less fat, you can attain the same, if not better, outcome.
+Instead, it just suggests that if you consume a little more protein and a touch less fat, you can attain the same, if not better, outcome.